 2. Polymer Plastics

-Polymer paddles feature a mix of materials but whatever the makeup most units operate in common cause.
+Polymer paddles feature a mix of materials but whatever the makeup most units operate in a similar fashion.
 The goal of the pickleball paddle is to be lightweight.

 Granted, this isn’t necessarily for the serious players out there.
 The big benefit is that they are ultra-affordable.
 You’d probably stick a polymer paddle in the hands of a kid before you would those of a tournament-ready player.